 It appears VerBruggen saw this “Editor-In-Chief” title as more of a way to pad a résumé than an actual journalistic responsibility.
 Pseudoscientists like Bailey will continue to get uncritical carte blanche coverage and “balance” as long as editors like Robert VerBruggen exist.

-VerBruggen went on to be a book editor at the conservative Washington Times and has held Managing Editor positions as The American Conservative and the National Review.
+VerBruggen went on to be a book editor at the conservative Washington Times, followed by positions as The American Conservative and the National Review.

 References